edubart/nelua-lang/docs/pages/overview.md

 instead of using many if statements for integers.
 {:.alert.alert-info}

+Note that, unlike C, there is no need to use "break" on each case statement, this is done automatically.
+{:.alert.alert-info}

 ### Do

 Do blocks are useful for creating arbitrary scopes to avoid collision of